-The idea is to use this as guard rails for your business.
+The idea is to use these as guard rails for your business.
 If you’re below a 1:1 return, are you seeing your audience build?

-If you have a backlist, then as readers work through it, ROTAS will lift.
-If your spend keeps increasing, but you don’t see a flow through to profits, then it’s time to dig into what’s not working.
+If you have a backlist, ROTAS will lift as readers work through it.
+If your spending keeps increasing, but you don’t see a flow through to profits.
+It’s time to dig into what’s not working.

 Because you’re fighting the powerful forces of rank gravity and audience bingeing.

-If you’re launching a new product, your existing audience driving visibility as purchasing behavior creates sales signals for algorithms.
+If you’re launching a new product, your existing audience drives visibility as purchasing behavior creates algorithm sales signals.
 Ads boost that audience-driven momentum, but your existing audience does the heavy lifting.

 If you’re a slow writer doing maintenance advertising, you should have different scale expectations than when you launch.

 The ability for advertising to amplify is getting diluted by the amount of authors advertising.
-Do you think ad revenues are going to increase or decrease in the next five years?
+Do you think ad revenues will increase or decrease in the next five years?

 You need a formula that produces the two resources you need to accumulate to win the publishing game—funds and fans.
-This is a simplified version of my business focus on investor needs and customer delight.
+This simplified version of my business focuses on investor needs and customer delight.